 I have never liked chicken eggs.
 Not once.
 Those slimy, gooey, bubbly things some people call breakfast are just not for me.
 I used to eat them along with everyone else and pretended to enjoy them, while really hiding them under my leftover toast.

-Hear me out, tofu is a bean.
+Hear me out, tofu comes from a bean.
+A soybean.
 Yep.
 Why people have such aversion to tofu, but not to chickpeas, or kidney beans, or whatever kind of bean they like is beyond me.
 It’s just a lovely product that can be flavoured and loved to become all sorts of fabulous textures and flavours.

 I admit I have had some pretty lousy tofu in my day.
 Even made by me (hey, I gotta learn somehow).
 When it’s done right, it really can be damn tasty.

-A tofu scramble is a classic hearty vegan breakfast, but the tofu scrambles I’ve had that are good is unfortunately low.
+A tofu scramble is a classic hearty vegan breakfast, but the tofu scrambles I’ve had that I would call goo, are unfortunately low.

 Common mistake #2: too much salt.
 (A problem I see a lot when non-vegans try to make a vegan dish).